1. Worship: strengthening personal spiritual development and engaging in corporate praise, confession, and thanksgiving.

 5. Play: joyous celebration of God’s gift of life.

 In the Episcopal Church, Confirmation marks a personal decision to live out one’s baptismal vows as an adult.
-9th graders and older are invited to explore their Anglican faith in a deep and personal way.
-We will use the book My Faith, My Life: A Teen’s Guide to the Episcopal Church as a guide.
+Ninth graders and older are invited to explore their Anglican faith in a deep and personal way.
+We will use the book Your Faith, Your Life: An Invitation to the Episcopal Church as a guide.
 Candidates for confirmation will explore their faith by discussing class content with their peers, participating in a lay worship ministry, building a relationship with an adult sponsor from the parish, and engaging in outreach service.
-The confirmation class will meet roughly 2x per month, from September until April.
+The confirmation class meets twice a month throughout the program year.